 The RHRP provides cash assistance to households whose homes were impacted by the earthquake.
-This cash assistance is intended to boost 'owner-driven http://hrrpnepal.org/media/78963/nepal-rural-housingreconstruction-program.pdf, p.3.
+This cash assistance is intended to boost 'owner-driven rural housing reconstruction program services to additional areas of the country. http://hrrpnepal.org/media/78963/nepal-ruralhousing-reconstruction-program.pdf.